NDIS reforms

 The department supported Minister Shorten to deliver a series of NDIS Review Town Hall events across Australia.
 These sessions offered the disability community the opportunity to learn more about the recommendations of the NDIS Review.

-See our NDIS Review Town Halls page for information about these events, including event recordings, summaries and frequently asked questions.
+See our NDIS Review Town Halls page for information about these events, including event recordings and summaries.

 ‘Getting the NDIS Back on Track’ Bill